saltyorg/docs/docs/reference/guides/rclone-remote.md

 10. For "Use auto config?", type `n` for "...remote or headless machine" and press <kbd class="platform-all">Enter</kbd>.

+    If you entered a service account above, skip to step 17.

     ```shell
     Use auto config?
      * Say Y if not sure